-History: forDignity is a non-profit 501C3 located in New Jersey that is actively advancing the safety of local communities by exposing sexual exploitation and promoting healing in victims and survivors.
+forDignity is a non-profit 501C3 located in New Jersey that is actively advancing the safety of local communities by exposing sexual exploitation, preventing human trafficking and promoting healing in victims and survivors.

-Mission: forDignity is committed to strengthening our communities against sexual exploitation and empowering victims with hope and dignity.
+Mission: forDignity is committed to strengthening our communities against sexual exploitation and empowering victims and survivors with hope and dignity.

 Vision: forDignity’s vision is that communities will be empowered to prevent, identify, and heal victims of sexual exploitation.

-Please read Five Strategic Keys for greater insight.
+Please read Four Strategic Keys for greater insight.